epiccurious/jade-diy/README.md

 3. You can't be bothered to operate a computer through the command line.
 We will be using the Terminal console, which some people find scary.
 It's not hard, I promise.

-4. You aren't willing to use [Linux](https://ubuntu.com/tutorials/install-ubuntu-desktop), macOS (running Arm-based hardware), or ChromeOS.
-This guide only supports Debian Linux, macOS, and ChromeOS for now but will eventually add support for other Linux distributions.
+4. You aren't willing to use [Linux](https://ubuntu.com/tutorials/install-ubuntu-desktop), macOS (running modern Arm-based hardware), or ChromOS.
+(This guide only supports Debian-based Linux, macOS, and ChromeOS for now but will eventually add support for other Linux distributions.)

 ### Keep Your DIY Jade Secured